t-mullen/Web-Broadcasting-Software/README.md

 `element` is a HTMLElement or CSS selector string.
 The display will attempt to fit inside this element.

+This constructor must be wrapped in a user gesture like a "click" event listener.

 Optional `opts` is a configuration object that will override the following defaults:

 ```